k0smik0/diane/Readme.md

 Diane is a component implementing all these strategies: it provides some default behaviour (as location "usefulness" check), and lets you free to implement your custom business logic.

-It is generic based, so result agnostic.
+It is generics based, so result agnostic.
 You have to specify your data type at instance time or extending base/abstract class.

 ## How-To